galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

     }
 }
 ```
-7. Modify the `build.gradle` file in `dev.galasa.simbank.manager` so that the project can locate any dependencies that are required for building Galasa.
+7. In `dev.galasa.simbank.manager`, modify the `build.gradle` file so that the project can locate any dependencies that are required for building Galasa.
 In the repositories closure, replace `mavenCentral()` with the location of the unzipped Maven directory.
 For example:
 ```
 pluginManagement {
     repositories {